crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 And so the pattern appears.
 Again, we are repeating the same logic!

-It would be great to have a method to go through each element an selects the elements the comply to a given condition.
+It would be great to have a method to go through the collection selecting the ones that complies to a given condition.

-As we can imagen, there is such method and is called [Enumerable#select](https://crystal-lang.org/api/latest/Enumerable.html#select%28%26%3AT-%3E%29-instance-method).
+As we can imagine, there is such method and it's called [Enumerable#select](https://crystal-lang.org/api/latest/Enumerable.html#select%28%26%3AT-%3E%29-instance-method).

 Let's re-write the examples: